PetroIvaniuk/awesome-ml/README.md

 - [Catbird](https://www.catbird.ai/) - one prompt, many models... generate images from dozens of models at once
 - [GENMO](https://alpha.genmo.ai/) - create videos from text with AI
 - [Dreamlab](https://dreamlab.gg/) - create Animated Game Sprites in Minutes
-- [Leonardo.ai](https://leonardo.ai/) - create stunning game assets with AI
+- [Leonardo.ai](https://leonardo.ai/) - create stunning game assets with AI, such as items, environments, helmets, buildings, and concept art
 - [Mubert](https://mubert.com/) - Human x AI Generative Music.
 For your video content, podcasts and apps
+- [Gamma](https://gamma.app/) - create visually appealing presentations
+- [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image
+- [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps

 ## Projects ##
 - [MusicLM: Generating Music From Text](https://google-research.github.io/seanet/musiclm/examples/) - a model generating high-fidelity music from text descriptions such as "a calming violin melody backed by a distorted guitar riff"